vitkl/viral_project/domain_enrichment_permutation.md

 ## How often do we observe specific fold enrichment value among interactors of a viral protein

 #### Probability of actual fold enrichment under the NULL distribution: How often specific domain fold enrichment among interactors of a specific viral protein (attribute of a viral_protein-human_domain pair) is observed as compared to any domain fold enrichment among interactors of that viral protein (attribute of a viral_protein, NULL distribution), the latter is derived from permutation mimicking as if viral protein was binding to a different set of human proteins
 Using fold enrichent as a statistic accounts for domain frequency in the background distribution.
 Background distribution of domain frequency in based on all human proteins with known PPI.

+Luckily, the network that we have is a bipartite undirected network (viral proteins - human proteins or human proteins - human domains).
+That means that we can shuffle interactions (links, edges) on the interface between viral and human proteins which is algorithmically quite fast even for large networks as compared to conventional unipartite undirected networks.

 One of the ways to describe the problem of finding domains that are likely to mediate interaction of human proteins with viral proteins is by drawing a network which has 3 types of elements: viral proteins (V1, V2, V3), human proteins (H1-10) and human domains (D1-10).